Discovery Core Experience: I&S Course

 Who are your favorite leaders and why?
 This class surveys leadership stories and concepts across different cultures and different fields, across history and the globe.
 We will focus on individuals' and organizations' impacts on environmental sustainability, economic development, government, health care, technology, employment, education, social justice, journalism, sports, entertainment, or the arts.
-We will examine the social enterprise movement in business and philanthropy, and how that manifests in corporate communications, from vision and mission statements to strategy, marketing, and advocacy, as modern business theory evolves toward social enterprise.
+We will also examine ways that organizational leadership manifests in communications, from vision and mission statements to strategy, outreach, and advocacy.

-Leaders use the power of language to generate change in our world.
+Leaders use the power of language to inspire others and generate change in our world.
 We’ll listen to history’s activists and revolutionaries, and today’s influencers and change makers.
-We’ll consider what they seek in the way of economic prosperity, societal wellbeing, environmental sustainability, and purpose in life.
+We’ll consider their calls to action and their goals for economic prosperity, societal wellbeing, environmental sustainability, and purpose in life.

 Why Should I Take This Course?

 Gain knowledge and expertise in leadership concepts and impacts.
 Gain skills and confidence in your writing, presenting, and videography.
 Discuss meaningful topics and form community with your UWB classmates.
 Join the conversation!

 For independent study, you will choose your own topic in an area where you have genuine interest.
 Incorporate your own passion for societal change into academic and career planning, reflective writings, your final executive summary, and presentations for our class Leadership Forum.
 This is an opportunity to be a champion for change and show us why it matters, and to develop your own skills in leadership communications.

 Along with independent study of an influential leader, students will participate in free-writes, journaling, group presentations, and class discussions.
 Students will produce an“about me" or “how to” or “day in the life” video for your future self and to share with classmates at our final FilmFest.